Quantitative inconsistent feasibility for averaged mappings: Introduction

 that is, $(x_n)$ is an approximate fixed point sequence for $T$.
 If, for any $x \in X$, the property holds for the Picard iteration of $T$ starting with $x$, i.e. $(T^nx)_n$, then we simply say that $T$ is {\it asymptotically regular}, as this is how the notion was originally introduced in \cite{BroPet66}.
 For a general iterative sequence, showing asymptotic regularity is often the first step in proving its (weak or strong) convergence.

 Let now $X$ be a Hilbert space, $n \geq 1$ and $C_1,\ldots,C_n$ be closed, convex, nonempty subsets of $X$ with

 This configuration is known as a {\it (consistent) convex feasibility problem}.
-Then -- denoting, for each $i$, the metric projection onto the set $C_i$ by $P_{C_i}$ -- the Picard iteration of the composition of projections $T:= P_{C_n} \circ\ldots\circ P_{C_1}$ starting from any point $x \in X$ is weakly convergent to a point in the intersection of the sets, a classical result of Bregman \cite{Bre65}.
+Then -- denoting, for any closed, convex, nonempty subset $C$ of $X$, the metric projection onto it by $P_C$ -- the Picard iteration of the composition of projections $T:= P_{C_n} \circ\ldots\circ P_{C_1}$ starting from any point $x \in X$ is weakly convergent to a point in the intersection of the sets, a classical result of Bregman \cite{Bre65}.
 For the more general problem of {\it inconsistent feasibility} -- where we do not assume that the intersection is nonempty -- it was hypothesized in \cite{BauBorLew97} that the asymptotic regularity of $T$ still holds.
-This was later proven by Bauschke \cite{Bau03}, by first showing that the mapping has arbitrarily small displacements (hence the name `zero displacement conjecture' for the hypothesis) using a number of {\it ad hoc} constructions on a cartesian power of the Hilbert space, and then invoking the fact this is equivalent to asymptotic regularity, using that $T$ is strongly nonexpansive, a class of mappings introduced in \cite{BruRei77} that is closed under composition and contains the projection operators.
-The result was later generalized from projections to firmly nonexpansive mappings, considered in \cite{BauMarMofWan12} to have approximate fixed points and then dropping that requirement in \cite{BauMou18}, where one can only hope to get an upper bound on the minimal displacement vector of the composition mapping.
+This was later proven by Bauschke \cite{Bau03}, by first showing that the mapping has arbitrarily small displacements (hence the name `zero displacement conjecture' for the hypothesis) using a number of {\it ad hoc} constructions on a cartesian power of the Hilbert space, and then invoking the fact that this is equivalent to asymptotic regularity, using that $T$ is strongly nonexpansive, a class of mappings introduced in \cite{BruRei77} that is closed under composition and contains the projection operators.
+The result was later generalized from projections to firmly nonexpansive mappings, first assumed in \cite{BauMarMofWan12} to have approximate fixed points and then dropping that requirement in \cite{BauMou18}, where one can only hope to get an upper bound on the minimal displacement vector of the composition mapping.

 Recently, a massive generalization of the latter result from firmly nonexpansive to averaged mappings was obtained by Bauschke and Moursi in \cite{BauMouXX}.
 This larger class (for more information, see \cite{Com04}) still sits inside the class of strongly nonexpansive mappings and is closed under composition.
 In addition, the proof techniques are much more natural, making direct use of the properties such as cocoercivity and rectangularity of the monotone operators associated to the averaged mappings under discussion.
 In particular, for the case where each mapping has a minimal displacement vector equal to zero, this gives a new way of showing asymptotic regularity for the composition.